Understanding MCP Servers

 - Existing users can keep using it

-When to use: Bundle is obsolete or no longer supported
+When to use: Obsolete or no longer supported

 All required providers have valid, verified credentials.
-Every tool in the bundle works.
+Every tool works.

 What you see: